lklok66/ice/distribution/src/js/README.DEMOS.txt

 Introduction
 ------------

-This folder contains sample programs for IceWS.
+This folder contains sample programs for IceJS.
 To build and run the demos, follow the instructions below.